Generation of chirality and orbital magnetization by Stone-Wales-type lattice defects in the Kitaev spin liquid: Instability to chiral spin liquid: for random defects and for defect superlattice arrays

 For the case of the gapped Kitaev ``A" phase, the exponentially short ranged ferromagnetic interaction between the defect chiralities leads to a low temperature chiral spin liquid with an exponentially small critical temperature.
 In mean field it takes the value $\sim J_z e^{-\alpha/\sqrt{n_d}}$.
 For any realistic small $n_d$, this is much smaller than what we obtained for the gapless phase and likely too small to be observed.

+Though time reversal is broken, the Majorana bands are topologically trivial and have Chern number zero.
 The resulting spin liquid in this case is Abelian, and hence is not a chiral spin liquid in the usual sense.
-Though time reversal is broken, the Majorana bands are topologically trivial and do not have any Chern number.